cortex-reply/react-components/README.md

 # Cortex Reply React Component library

-Reusable components for use internally and externally.
+Reusable components for use internally and externally

 ✅ Fully TypeScript Supported